mxcl/PromiseKit/Documents/CommonPatterns.md

 Starting with version 7, PromiseKit explicitly supports cancellation of promises and promise chains.
 There is a new class called `CancellablePromise` that defines a `cancel` method.
-Use the `cancellable` global function to obtain a `CancellablePromise` from a `Promise`.
+Use the `cancellize` global function to obtain a `CancellablePromise` from a `Promise`.

 Invoking `cancel` will both reject the promise with `PMKError.cancelled` and cancel any